milwad-dev/laravel-validate/docs/1.x/valid-jalali-date.md

 ## ValidJalaliDate

-If you want to validate jalali date, you can use `ValidJalaliDate` rule:
+If you want to validate the Jalali date, you can use the `ValidJalaliDate` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidJalaliDate;